How to Choose Your First Hiking Trail

 Check Current Trail Conditions and Hazard Alerts

 Apps like AllTrails let you read recent reports from hikers who’ve been there.
-These user-generated updates show real obstacles you might face.
+Those user-generated updates show real obstacles you might face.

-Weather forecasts matter too: storms pop up quickly in mountains.
+Weather forecasts matter too.
+Storms pop up quickly in the mountains.

 Use WTA and AllTrails to Compare and Review Trails